cnourrcier/mern-stack-backend/readme.md

 New Todo Log:
 - Date and time of request
 - Title of newly created todo
-- Name of registered user who created the todo
+- ID of registered user who created the todo

 ## Next Steps

-To further expand and enhance the functionality of this project, consider implementing the following features:
+This is an ongoing project.
+Please feel free to give suggestions for improvements, or to further expand and enhance the functionality of this project.
+Also feel free to clone this project and add more features yourself.

-- Sanitation methods.
-- Optimizing database quieries for better performance.
-- Implementing caching mechanisms to reduce database load.
-- Writing unit tests.

 ## License